arikanmstf/feedback-form/README.md

 Live at: https://feedback-form-arikanmstf.vercel.app/
 Note that, live demo won't work when submitting the form, the reason is nextJs deployment runs with static assets.
 So mock service worker can not be initialized.

 It'll work only when you run locally.
-See `Development` section at the bottom.
+See `Contribute` section at the bottom.

 * Fill out the form and submit;
 * You'll see your data at the next page.